Screpuh/mangrove-kandel/README.md

 Profit is made from capturing the spread between our buys and sells. (we basically want to sell high and buy low ;p)

-Our profit is the difference between our buy and sell prices (minus fees of course)
+Our profit is the difference between our buy and sell prices (minus fees of course).

 Let's say after one day of trading we went from 10 ETH and 30,000 USD to 9.5 ETH and 31500USD.
 The question is did we actually make any money?